Update, July 2026: I’ve refreshed this guide for my current setup:

 Manually installing all the packages needed on a new Mac is tedious, but luckily we don’t have to do that thanks to Homebrew Bundle.

-repository on Github, so I can just download it with:
+I’ve saved a Brewfile to my dotfiles repository on GitHub, so I can just download it with:

 curl -fL -o Brewfile https://raw.githubusercontent.com/wiserfirst/dotfiles/master/Brewfile

-Step 3: Add SSH key to Github
+Step 3: Add SSH key to GitHub

 ssh-keygen -t ed25519 -C "your_email@example.com"